Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Spatio-temporal mixture modelling

-The covariate, $\x_{it}$, in the component distribution in \eqref{MID} is crucial.
-Regarding the spatial interpolation of the non-sampled municipalities, $\x_{it}$ must be observed for all the municipalities.
-Additionally, regarding the temporal prediction, it is also assumed that the most recent observations on $\x_{it^*}$ with $t^*>T$ become more frequently available than HLS, for example, annually.
-Our HLS data analysis is based on taxable income per taxpayer (see Section~\ref{sec:setup}).
+The inclusion of the covariate $\x_{it}$ in the component distribution in \eqref{MID} is essential.
+Regarding spatial interpolation of the unobserved areas, $\x_{it}$ must be observed for all spatial units.
+Furthermore, regarding temporal prediction, we assume that the most recent observations of $\x_{it^\ast}$ with $t^\ast>T$ become available more frequently than the HLS data, e.g. annually.
+In our HLS data analysis, this covariate is based on taxable income per taxpayer (see Section~\ref{sec:setup}).

-Employing only a log-normal distribution is known to fit income data very poorly.
-However, a mixture of log-normal distributions provides a good fit to data \citep{lubrano16}.
-Furthermore, \eqref{MID} is merely assumed for the unobserved continuous household income.
-For the grouped income data, the likelihood contribution of the $i$th area in the $t$th period takes a multinomial form:
+It is well known that a single log-normal distribution often provides a poor fit for income data.
+In contrast, a mixture of log-normal distributions offers superior flexibility and goodness-of-fit \citep{lubrano16}.
+Furthermore, by employing a data augmentation strategy for grouped data, the parameters of these component distributions facilitate a relatively straightforward posterior computation algorithm via a Gaussian framework (see Section~\ref{sec:mcmc}).

+Furthermore, the continuous density in \eqref{MID} characterises the latent structure of unobserved household incomes.
+For the observed grouped data, the likelihood contribution of the $i$-th area at time $t$ is based on a multinomial distribution: